wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 - I will use the RBAC to force the access control and access level.
 - I will use Azure cost management to keep control of cost and put cost related constraint.
 - I will use Azure Blue Print to deploy and control my infrastructure.

+# Manage Entra ID (Azure Active Directory)
+Azure Entra ID is Microsoft’s cloud-based identity and access management service, which helps your employees sign in and access resources in:
+- External resources, such as Microsoft Office 365, the Azure portal, and thousands of other SaaS applications.
+- Internal resources, such as apps on your corporate network and intranet (B2B), along with any cloud apps developed by your own organization (B2C).
+- The Azure Active Directory (Azure AD) enterprise identity service provides SSO and multi-factor authentication to help protect your users from 99.9 per cent of cybersecurity attacks.
+- It’s a user management system
+- Azure Active Directory is a cloud identity and access management solution that combines easy single sign-on to any cloud and on-premises application with advanced protection.
+- It gives your people (your domain name users), partners (guest users), and customers (your app users) a single identity to access the applications they want and  collaborate from any platform and device.
+- And because it’s based on scalable management capabilities and risk-based access rules, Azure Active  Directory protects your identities and streamlines IT processes.
+- Integrate your on-premises Active Directory and other directories with Azure AD through Azure AD Connect and use one identity to access any app.
+- Add your own SaaS or custom apps (B2C)
+- Users can securely manage their own services, like application requests, changing passwords and join or create groups.
+- Add policies/rules based on user information.
+- Self Service really helps.
+Keep IT overhead low with self-service capabilities, including password resets, group and application management.
+- Conditional access policies based on location, application sensitivity, device state, and user or sign-in risk
+- Built in multifactor authentication gives you an additional layer of authentication protection.
+- Identity protection insights for user, sign-in and configuration risk
+- Privileged identity management helps you discover, restrict, and monitor administrators
+- Provide just-in-time administration for eligible users.

+## Microsoft Entra tenant Types
+Microsoft Entra ID and Azure AD B2C are separate product offerings.
+- Microsoft Entra tenant
+  - A Microsoft Entra tenant represents an organization.
+- Azure AD B2C tenant
+  -
+  - An Azure AD B2C tenant represents a collection of identities to be used with relying party applications.
+  - By default, each B2C tenant can accommodate a total of 1.25 million objects (user accounts and applications), but you can increase this limit to 5.25 million objects when you add and verify a custom domain.

+## Entra ID Service Account Types:
+There are three types of service accounts native to Microsoft Entra ID:
+**Managed identities**
+Managed identities are secure Microsoft Entra identities created to provide identities for Azure resources.
+**Service principals**
+Service accounts are a special type of account that is intended to represent a non-human entity such as an application, API, or other service.
+If you can't use a managed identity to represent your application, use a service principal.
+Service principals can be used with both single tenant and multi-tenant applications.
+A service principal is the local representation of an application object in a single Microsoft Entra tenant.
+It functions as the identity of the application instance, defines who can access the application, and what resources the application can access.
+A service principal is created in (local to) each tenant where the application is used and references the globally unique application object.
+The tenant secures the service principal's sign-in and access to resources.
+There are two mechanisms for authentication using service principals—client certificates and client secrets.
+Certificates are more secure: use client certificates if possible.
+Unlike client secrets, client certificates cannot accidentally be embedded in code.
+**User-based service accounts**
+It’s a user account.
+## Azure Entra ID B2C
+In Azure Active Directory B2C (Azure AD B2C), you can use different types of accounts.
+Azure Active Directory, Azure Active Directory B2B, and Azure Active Directory B2C share in the types of user accounts that can be used.
+Users create is Azure AD are different from  Users created in Azure B2C User The following types of accounts are available:
+**Work account.**
+Employees which want to access azure portal.
+A work account can access resources in a tenant, and with an administrator role, can manage tenants.
+**Guest account**
+An external consultant that can only manage Azure active directory users.
+A guest account can only be a Microsoft account or an Azure Active Directory user that can be used to access applications or manage tenants.
+**Consumer account (your own asp.net app)**
+Your app customers.
+Then can't access Azure portal and they can't access Azure resources.
+A consumer account is created by going through a sign-up user flow in an Azure AD B2C application or by using Azure AD Graph API, and is used by users of the applications that are registered with Azure AD B2C.
+Azure AD B2C is primarily for businesses and developers that create customer-facing apps.
+With Azure AD B2C, developers can use Azure AD as the full-featured identity system for their application, while letting customers sign in with an identity they already have established (like Facebook or Gmail).
+- Ideal for B2C web app
+- Create user in your web app
+- Customers of your mobile and web apps, whether individuals, institutional or organizational customers into your Azure AD.
+- User can use their own personal email or facebook to register / login
+- Internal AD user can login too.
+- Single sign on (SSO) to your own ASP.Net web apps within the Azure AD B2C tenants is supported.
+- You can create login pages, they can change their password.
+You can restrict them, enable multi factor authentication.